rbiggs/chocolatechip-ui/documentation/waml.markdown

 &nbsp;

-##Tag: screencover
+##Tag: overlay

 This tag is used to cover the screen of the viewport, hiding the content with a translucent cover and preventing any user interaction with it.
-It serves as the base over which some other type of user notification/interaction artifice will be presented, such as a popup, action sheet or picker.
+It serves as the base over which some other type of user notification/interaction artifice will be presented, such as a popup, action sheet or popover.
+It gets created by Element.UIBlock and destroyed by Element.UIUnblock.
+You by default it's black with an opacity of 50%.
+You can control the opacity by passing Element.UIBlock and value.
+For example, if you wanted it to be translucent and unnoticeable but block the screen, pass Element.UIBlock a value of "0.01":

+	$.main.UIBlock(".01");

 &nbsp;